The AFU have repelled more than 50 attacks by the Russian army since the beginning of the day — online.ua

-Since the beginning of the day, the aggressor has attacked the positions of the Defense Forces 55 times.
+Since the beginning of the day, the number of attacks by the aggressor has reached 51.

 Points of attention

-Operational information as of 16:00 01.05.2026 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,
+Operational information as of 16:00 05/02/2026 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.

-In the North-Slobozhansk and Kursk directions, the Defense Forces repelled one enemy assault, the enemy carried out 43 attacks on settlements and positions of our troops, one of which involved the use of multiple launch rocket systems, and carried out two air strikes using five guided bombs.
+In the North-Slobozhansk and Kursk directions, the enemy carried out 62 attacks on settlements and positions of our troops.
+One enemy assault action was recorded.

-In the South Slobozhansky direction, the enemy stormed the positions of our units seven times in the areas of the settlements of Starytsia, Izbitske, Krasne Pershe, and Figolivka.
-One clash is still ongoing.
+In the South Slobozhansk direction, the enemy tried four times to improve its position in the areas of Lyman, Starytsia, Izbitsky, and Okhrimivka.
+One of these attempts is ongoing.

-In the Kupyansk direction, the enemy is attempting to advance in the area of the settlement of Petropavlivka.
+In the Lymansky direction, the enemy carried out assault operations three times towards Drobyshevye.

-In the Lyman direction, Ukrainian soldiers repelled five attempts by the invaders to advance in the areas of the settlements of Lyman, Drobysheve, and Stavky.
-Two clashes are still ongoing.
+In the Slavyansk direction, the enemy once carried out assault operations in the direction of Rai-Oleksandrivka.

-In the Kostyantynivka direction, the invaders carried out four attacks near Kostyantynivka, Pleshchiivka, Oleksandro-Shultynye, and Ivano-Pol.
+In the Kostyantynivka direction, the invaders launched nine attacks towards the settlements of Kostyantynivka, Illinivka, Rusyn Yar, and Sofiivka.
+One of these attempts to advance is still ongoing.

-In the Dnieper direction, the enemy conducted one assault operation in the direction of the Antoniv Bridge.
+In the Dnieper direction, the enemy conducted two assault operations in the Antonivka area.

 More on the topic